ImagingDataCommons/highdicom/docs/usage.rst

    # Create an example segmentation mask by simple thresholding of the pixels
    seg_array = image_array > image_array.mean()

-   # The segmentation object requires certain information about the information that produced the segmentation
+   # The segmentation object requires certain information about the information that produced
-   # In particular, the family of algorithms should be described by a suitable coding scheme.
+   # the segmentation.
+In particular, the family of algorithms should be described by a suitable
-   # Here, we use the DCM coding scheme, which pydicom makes available as a python enum.
+   # coding scheme.
+Here, we use the DCM coding scheme, which pydicom makes available as a python
+   # enum.
    algo_identifier = AlgorithmIdentificationSequence(name=ALGORITHM_NAME,
                                                      family=codes.DCM.ArtificialIntelligence,
                                                      version=ALGORITHM_VERSION,
                                                      source=ALGORITHM_MANUFACTURER)

-   # We also need to describe each segment (class) in the segmentation, and the algorithm that produced it.
+   # We also need to describe each segment (class) in the segmentation, and the algorithm that
-   # This should be done using a suitable coding scheme.
-Here we use the SNOMED (SCT) coding scheme to describe a
+   # produced it.
+This should be done using a suitable coding scheme.
+Here we use the SNOMED
-   # tumor
+   # (SCT) coding scheme to describe a tumor
    seg_desc = [SegmentDescription(segment_number=1,
                                   segment_label='Tumor',
                                   segmented_property_category=codes.SCT.MorphologicallyAbnormalStructure,